 A member of the Willow family, they are native to Korea and Japan where they are known to grow along river banks.
 This is a graceful shrub with four seasons of interest.
 In spring, small yellow 1 inch catkins appear – usually in April or May.
 Then salmon color leaf buds appear and opening to reveal 4 inch narrow light green leaves that change to pink, cream and green variegated leaves.
 This variegation gives the shrub a dappled look.
 Leaves of the Dappled Willow will turn yellow in the fall before falling from the stems in October/November.
 The stems will turn red during winter which continues to add color and interest to your garden.

-Grow the Dappled Willow (salix integra ‘Hakuro-hishiki’) in full sun to part shade.
-Full sun will bring out the best colors.
-They are tolerate of wet soil, erosion, and black walnut.
-Hardiness zone is 5-7.
+Grow the Dappled Willow (salix integra ‘Hakuro-hishiki’) in full to part sun with full sun bringing out the best colors.
+They are tolerated of wet soil, erosion, and black walnut.
 Dappled Willows are deciduous (loose leaves during winter) and grow 4-6 feet high and wide but can be pruned to maintain desired height.
-Pruning should be done during the dormant months of winter.
+Pruning should be done during the dormant months of winter and should be pruned hard for fuller shape and brighter colors.
 They are fast growing and will add color/interest to any landscape.

 Because they are a member of the willow family, it is not recommended planting them near water or septic lines.